University of Southampton

 You will now be connected to the eduroam wireless network.
 You should not need to re-enter your details until your iSolutions password is changed.

-What to do if you are facing issues while connecting
+What to do if you are facing issues connecting your Chromebook

 If you are facing issues connecting your Chromebook to eduroam, get in touch with iSolutions or visit our IT helpdesk at Hartley Library.